-Mike Skinner has been Executive Director of the Health Professions Review Board (HPRB) since July 2010, working with 22 self-regulating health colleges operating under the Health Professions Act, along with their executives and legal counsel.
-He coaches 28 OIC-appointed HPRB members in the art and science of decision writing and produces annual member training conferences; he is a key member of the editorial team responsible for quality assurance in the development of HPRB jurisprudence.
-He was previously a Manager with the Dispute Resolution Office at the Ministry of Attorney General (now Justice); prior to that he had a 20-year career as investigator, negotiator and adjudicator with two Offices of the Legislature: the Office of the Information and Privacy Commissioner and Office of the Ombudsman (as it was then known).
+Mike Skinner is the ICBC Fairness Officer, an Ombudsperson-like position to which he was appointed by government in June of 2021.
+Prior to that he served an 8-year term as Executive Director of the Health Professions Review Board, working with 22 self-regulating health colleges operating under the Health Professions Act, along with their executives and legal counsel.
+He was previously a Manager with the Dispute Resolution Office at the Ministry of Attorney General; prior to that he had a 20-year career as investigator, negotiator and adjudicator with two Offices of the Legislature: the Office of the Information and Privacy Commissioner and Office of the Ombudsman (as it was then known).

 Your Expertise is Needed Now!

 BCCAT serves the tribunal community through volunteers from the community.
 This is our strength and what ensures our education programs best suit our members.
 Your expertise and ideas are required, whether on the Board of Directors or Committees.